Kashmiri vs Cayenne: Deep Color vs Sharp Heat

 • Not tasting individual pods.
 Heat varies 30%+.

-The Verdict: Kashmiri Chili vs Cayenne Pepper
+Kashmiri Chili vs Cayenne Pepper

 Kashmiri Chili and Cayenne Pepper occupy very different positions on the heat spectrum.
-Cayenne Pepper delivers 25× more heat with its distinctive neutral and peppery character.
+Cayenne Pepper delivers about 25× more upper-range heat with its distinctive neutral and peppery character.
 Kashmiri Chili, with its mild and sweet profile, excels in everyday cooking.

 Fact-Checked & Expert Reviewed